Jake-Hero/laravel-GTAPinas/README.md

 ----

-### This was originally coded in PHP Vanilla, while the front-end design is aided by the Bootstrap Framework and Standard CSS.
+### This was originally coded in Vanilla PHO, while the front-end design is aided by the Bootstrap Framework and Standard CSS.
 ### The whole project was converted and moved to Laravel Framework on May 18-19, 2024.

 ### The website's database is ran on MySQL (XAMPP) / PhpMyAdmin.